 Table of Contents

-Running is generally considered to be one of the most common form of exercise.
-Even small children, as soon as they learn to walk, run around the house.
-However, the turning point often occurs when they go to school and running becomes a duty.
+Running is generally considered to be one of the most natural movements a person can engage in.
+Even the youngest children, as soon as they learn to walk, run around the house.
+However, the turning point often occurs when they come to school and running becomes a duty.

-The 60m run or endless running around the school playground destroyed a positive attitude towards this sport for many children, who carry it through into adulthood.
-Subsequently, after getting a job, running seems like an even bigger utopia.
+Running timed “sixties (60m)” or endless circling the oval on the school playground destroyed a positive attitude towards this sport for many children, who carry this dislike into adulthood.
+Subsequently, after starting a job, running seems like an even bigger utopia.

 We probably won’t help you to get rid of the traumatic childhood experience, but in today’s article we may convince you that running doesn’t have to be as bad as you remember it.
 Just read and find out what general benefits running provides and how it can change your body!
 We believe that you would give it one more chance.